Tartu Credit Center massacre

-The Tartu Credit Center Massacre (Tartu Krediidikassa massimõrv) was the mass execution of 19 people in the basement of the former Credit Center in Tartu, Estonia, on 14 January 1919.
+The Tartu Credit Center massacre (Tartu Krediidikassa massimõrv) was the mass execution of 19 people by the Soviet secret police (then called Cheka).
+The massacre occurred in the basement of the former Credit Center in Tartu, Estonia, on 14 January 1919.

 The execution was carried out by order of the Tartu Commission for Combating Counter-Revolution of the Estonian Labor Commune immediately before the retreat of the Red Army from Tartu.
 Its most prominent victim was Platon Kulbusch, the first Estonian Orthodox bishop.

 Background

 The massacre at the Tartu Credit Center was part of the Red Army's policy of intimidation and extermination known as the Red Terror.
 The basis of the Red Terror in Soviet Russia was the Decree "On the Red Terror" of 5 September 1918, which ordered the execution of so-called "enemies of the people" or their placement in concentration camps.
 The decree is considered the official response of the Soviet government to the murder of V. Volodarsky and Moisei Uritsky by the Popular Socialist Party.
 Although the Cheka had already begun mass executions before the decree was issued, it created the legal basis for the terror.
 Not all Soviet party leaders approved of the activities of the Cheka and the excessive powers granted to it; it was criticised, among others, by Nikolai Bukharin, Lev Kamenev, Mikhail Olminsky, and Grigory Petrovsky.

 In Estonia, the Red Terror was carried out in 1918–1919 in the territory controlled by the Commune of the Working People of Estonia.
 Since the commune was formally an independent, and in reality to some extent autonomous, entity, the legislation adopted in Soviet Russia did not automatically apply to it.
 Thus, the activities of the counterrevolution committees created in Estonia on the model of the Cheka were based on the provisions and manifestos issued by the Provisional Revolutionary Committee of Estonia and the Council of the Commune of the Working People of Estonia.
 For example, on 21 November 1918, all non-Bolshevik parties and their newspapers were banned, with a threat to deal with their party leaders "with all revolutionary cruelty"; on 29 November of the same year, members and supporters of the Provisional Government of Estonia, as well as all landowners and clergy, were declared outlaws.